thenexthub/Codira/docs/ABI/CallingConvention.rst

 Central to the operation of the physical-lowering algorithm is the **generic expansion algorithm**.
-This algorithm turns any non-address-only Swift type in a sequence of zero or more **legal type**, where a legal type is either:
+This algorithm turns any non-address-only Codira type in a sequence of zero or more **legal type**, where a legal type is either:

 * an integer type, with a power-of-two size no larger than the maximum